Sarayaku: Conflict with government and multi-national petroleum companies

 The Sarayaku protested and resisted CGC activities, as they believed that petroleum development would threaten the fragile nature of the Amazonian rainforest and their subsistence society.
 To stop the resistance, the government sent federal soldiers to Sarayaku and closed the Bobonaza River as traffic artery.

 The Sarayaku people have accused the oil companies of ethnocide, as they believe oil development would destroy their subsistence economy and the unique rainforest habitat of their territory.
-Oil development can adversely affect the cultural, nutritive, ecological, and spiritual resources on this place.
+Oil development can adversely affect the cultural, nutritional, ecological, and spiritual resources on this place.
 The Sarayaku believe it will undermine the social balance in the community.
 They claim that the oil industry is also the biggest threat to the recently founded university program in Sarayaku.

 Among the activist leaders is Franco Viteri, former president of the Confederation of Indigenous Nationalities of the Ecuadorian Amazon (CONFENIAE).
 Made up of peoples of the Amazon Basin in Ecuador, this group "has been involved in nationwide protests for more than 30 years."

 The Sarayaku filed suit against the government in the Inter-American Court of Human Rights, based in Costa Rica, saying it had failed to consult fully with the indigenous community before undertaking disruptive activities on their lands and threatening their environment.
-In 2011 Sarayaku activists and their attorneys traveled to Costa Rica to appear in court, when some had never been to the capital of Ecuador.
+In 2011, Sarayaku activists and their attorneys traveled to Costa Rica to appear in court, when some had never been to the capital of Ecuador.
 The court directed "the [Ecuadorian] government to abide by international law and consult with the community regarding any project."